Erasmo Ramírez (right-handed pitcher): Tampa Bay Rays

 On March 31, 2015, Ramírez was traded to the Tampa Bay Rays for Mike Montgomery.
 Ramírez struggled in his first month with the Rays, posting an 0-1 record with a 12.71 ERA.
 But, when he came back in mid-May from the Durham Bulls he was better for the rotation and team, putting up great numbers for the rest of the season.
 On September 14 against the New York Yankees he went 72/3 hitless innings.
 Ramírez finished the season 11-5 with a 3.75 ERA in 1631/3 innings pitched.

 In 2016, Ramírez made a more permanent switch to the bullpen, specifically in long relief situations.
 Ramírez ended the season making appearances in 64 games, throwing 902/3 innings posting a 3.77 ERA.

 In 2017, Ramírez started as an important reliever out of the bullpen, but when struggling youngster Blake Snell was demoted, Ramírez was put in the starting rotation.
 On May 28, Ramírez was forced to come in and get a save in a fifteen inning affair with the Minnesota Twins.
-On May 29, Ramírez became the first pitcher since Dennis Martinez, Ramírez's childhood idol, to start the next game before receiving a save.
+On May 29, Ramírez became the first pitcher since Dennis Martinez, Ramírez's childhood idol, to start the next game after receiving a save.

-Return to Seattle
+Seattle Mariners (second stint)

 On July 28, 2017, the Rays traded Ramírez back to the Seattle Mariners for Steve Cishek.
-On August 23 that season, Ramírez went 2-for-3 at the plate in a game against the Atlanta Braves, recording his first MLB hit and RBI.
+On August 23, Ramírez went 2-for-3 at the plate in a game against the Atlanta Braves, recording his first MLB hit and RBI.
 On May 1, 2018, he was placed on the disabled list.
 He ended the season sporting a career worst 6.50 ERA in 10 starts.
+Nevertheless, on October 29, 2018, Ramírez was selected to play in the 2018 MLB Japan All-Star Series.

-In November 2018, Ramírez elected to become a free agent after clearing waivers and being outrighted off the Mariner's 40-man roster.
+In November 2018, Ramírez elected to become a free agent after clearing waivers and being outrighted off the Mariners' 40-man roster.